 For example, if Lebron James only did 5,000 hours and my next door neighbor did 10,000 hours, Lebron James was still going to be a better basketball player.
 Why? because he’s 6′ 9″, weighs 270 lbs, is physically gifted, is a better athlete, and LOVES basketball more than my neighbor, who is 5′ 7″, 140 lbs, and could care less about basketball.
 No one has control over their height, weight, or athletic ability.
 Parents need to understand this when they pay $1000 to play 8 games of travel soccer.
 Just because your coach is Jose Mourinho and you train for 20,000 hours, it does not mean you are going to become a professional athlete.
 Sorry.
 There are alot of variables that play into that.
 However you will have alot of knowledge about training and soccer after 20,000 hours.

 HOW IS IT USEFUL?

 If you take a look at Christiano Ronaldo’s childhood, you will find out that he would sneak out of his house to go play, everyday.
 So he was clocking about 4-5 hours a day since he was about 6 yrs old, that’s about 2,000 hours a year.
 So you can see why he became one of the world’s best players.
 He reached 10,000 hours by the time he was 12!
-It also helped that he is physically gifted (some great DNA).
+It also helped that he was physically gifted, runs like a deer, and is chiseled (some great DNA).